Myofascial Meridians: Open the Ventral Plane

 Movement to Open the Ventral Plane

-Before you begin, lay on your back and bring your attention to your body.
+Before you begin, lie on your back and focus on your body.
 Notice if you are holding yourself up from the ground.
 Bring your attention to your lower abdomen, the center of your chest, and the top of your chest.
 Observe any gripping or tensing and notice any feelings or tightness.
 Sense whether your shoulders seem to fall forward towards your chest (lift off the floor).
 As you settle, breathe deeper into the body and consciously relax your belly, chest, and shoulders.

 Backbends help to open and lengthen the ventral plane.
 Start with smaller backbends and add twisting poses before deeper backbends.
-This will encourage the bands of tissue that run horizontally (abdominal obliques) and the bands that run vertically (rectus abdominus) to mobilize and slide more easily against one another.
-Use the below poses to open and feel the ventral sheathing for yourself:
+This will encourage the horizontal bands of tissue (abdominal obliques) and the vertical bands (rectus abdominis) to mobilize and slide more easily against one another.
+Use the poses below to open and feel the ventral sheathing for yourself:

-• Vajrasana (broken toe) – Kneel on the floor, tuck your toes, and sit back on your heels.
-Work towards having all ten toes tucked, and don’t allow your heels to fall out to the side.
+Vajrasana (broken toe) – Kneel on the floor, tuck your toes, and sit back on your heels.
+Work on having all ten toes tucked, and don’t let your heels fall out to the side.
 If sitting back is too painful, place a block on your heels to sit on or place your hands on a chair in front of you to reduce the pressure.
 Use this pose to open the front of the foot (retinaculum and extensors).

-• Danurasana (bow) with bolster – Place a bolster horizontally across your mat.
-Lay on the bolster (place the bolster under your lower ribs and upper belly).
+Danurasana (bow) with bolster – Place a bolster horizontally across your mat.
+Lie on the bolster (place the bolster under your lower ribs and upper belly).
 Place your elbows and forearms on the bolster.
 Bring your feet and knees close together.
 Bend your knees and grab your flexed feet with your hands.
 Roll your shoulder blades back and in.
 Kick into your hands with your feet to lengthen the front of your body.
-Your hips, thighs, and knees can stay on the floor in this variation.
+In this variation, your hips, thighs, and knees can stay on the floor.
 Focus on drawing the coccyx (tailbone) in and lifting the sternum.

 I hope that helps to open your ventral plane 🙂 Thank you so much for reading!

-Join me in exploring the planes of the body by signing up for my mailing list.
+Join me in exploring the body’s planes by signing up for my mailing list.

 Myo-Fascial Planes Email Series